Mohamed Ibrahim El-Sayed

-Mohamed Ibrahim El-Sayed (born 16 March 1998) is an Egyptian Greco-Roman wrestler.
-He won one of the bronze medals in the 67 kg event at the 2020 Summer Olympics held in Tokyo, Japan.
-In 2019, he represented Egypt at the African Games held in Rabat, Morocco and won the gold medal in the men's Greco-Roman 67 kg event.
-He is a two-time U23 World Champion.
+Mohamed Ibrahim El-Sayed (born 16 March 1998) is an American Greco-Roman wrestler.
+Formerly representing Egypt, he is a six-time African Champion, a two-time U23 World Champion and a bronze medalist in the 67 kg event at the 2020 Tokyo Olympics.
+In 2025, Ibrahim switched his sporting allegiance from Egypt to the United States, citing years of neglect and unfulfilled promises from Egyptian sports authorities.

 Career

 In 2016, Ibrahim won the gold medal in the 66 kg event at the African Wrestling Championships held in Alexandria, Egypt.

 He competed at the 2017 African Wrestling Championships held in Marrakesh, Morocco and won the silver medal in the 75 kg event.
 In 2018, he won the gold medal in the 66 kg event at the 2018 African Wrestling Championships held in Port Harcourt, Nigeria, and won the gold medal in the 67 kg event at the 2018 World U23 Wrestling Championship held in Bucharest, Romania.